-While most organisations have clearly defined brand colours, which will need to be incorporated into your site, it’s essential you select the right combination and contrasts of colours to help participants with a visual impairment.
+While most organizations have clearly defined brand colors, which will need to be incorporated into your site, it’s essential you select the right combination and contrasts of colors to help participants with a visual impairment.

-The most common form of colour deficiency, red-green colour deficiency, affects approximately 8% of the population.
+The most common form of colour deficiency, red-green color deficiency, affects approximately 8% of the population.

 Using ONLY colours such as these (especially to indicate required fields in a form) will prevent these individuals from understanding your message.

 There are several tools you can use to evaluate colour contrast, which help you ensure you’re making your community engagement site as visually usable as possible for participants with low vision or varying levels of colour blindness.